-Besides the reservation procedure and getting into Star Wars Galaxy’s Edge, there are some other factors to consider including that one of the two attractions, Star Wars: Rise of the Resistance will NOT BE OPEN for the opening of Galaxy’s Edge both in Disneyland, and in Walt Disney World too.
+Besides the virtual queue procedure and getting into Star Wars Galaxy’s Edge, there are some other factors to consider including that one of the two attractions, Star Wars: Rise of the Resistance will NOT BE OPEN for the opening of Galaxy’s Edge both in Disneyland, and in Walt Disney World too.

 That means Galaxy’s Edge will be opening in two phases, the first with the Millennium Falcon: Smuggler’s Run, and the second with Star Wars: Rise of the Resistance.

 Obviously this is pretty disappointing for whoever makes the trek out to either park, but since they are opening things so early and some technical difficulties they’ve had with the attraction, it means you’ll have to wait a little longer for what Disney is describing as the most ambitious ride they’ve ever built.